Learn about how one allergist treats chronic hives in this interview with Anitha Shrikhande, M.D.

 Some chronic hives patients go through years of hopping from one doctor to another, searching for the cause of their recurring welts, itching, and/or swelling.

 While some people with chronic hives will never know why they're affected, seeing an allergist is the best way to find a treatment.

 What causes chronic hives?
 When should you see a doctor?
 Review these most-asked questions about the condition and educate yourself and others.

-Many treatments are available for chronic hives today, including different kinds of medication, low-histamine diets, and vitamin D supplementation.
+Understand the many treatments available for chronic hives today, including medications, low-histamine diets, and vitamin D supplementation.

 How do you manage a visible skin condition like chronic urticaria?
 Marisa Zeppieri-Caruana shares nine practical tips for living successfully with hives.

 Chronic hives get worse during PMS and menstruation for many women.
 Learn how hormonal changes can spark allergic reactions that inflame urticaria.

 Your own immune system may be the cause of chronic hives.
 Here's how to find out, and what you can do to control it.